Please ensure Javascript is enabled for purposes of website accessibility

 Q: What is The Difference Between Being Furloughed and Being Laid Off?

 A: A furlough is a temporary, usually short-term unpaid leave of absence.
-Furloughed employees remain on the payroll, usually keep their benefits (such as health insurance and life insurance) but work reduced hours or not at all.
+Furloughed employees remain on the payroll, usually keep their benefits (such as health and life insurance) but work reduced hours or not at all.
 Many restaurants forced to close during the coronavirus pandemic implemented a type of furlough known as a “zero hour schedule” wherein they simply reduced their staff’s hours to zero for the foreseeable future.

 A layoff on the other hand effectively terminates the employer-employee relationship.
 Layoffs may be temporary but are often permanent.